How DMSO Protects and Heals the Internal Organs

 Heart

-•In a 2012 study, rat hearts had their blood supply cut off for 30 minutes and then were reperfused for 120 minutes.
-DMSO being given beforehand was found to reduce the resulting tissue necrosis (death) significantly and left ventricular dysfunction, particularly if it was given for a few days beforehand, rather than just immediately preceding the blood supply being cut off.
-Similar results were reported in 2010 and in 1981 when a heart attack was simulated.
-Additionally, a 1987 study found that DMSO increased the heart’s cardiac output during a heart attack (and how much blood was able to get to the brain).
+In a 2012 study, rat hearts had their blood supply cut off for 30 minutes and then were reperfused for 120 minutes.
+DMSO being given beforehand was found to preserve coronary blood flow and reduce the resulting tissue necrosis (death) by 57.6% and left ventricular dysfunction, particularly if it was given for a few days beforehand, rather than just immediately preceding the blood supply being cut off.

 •One mechanism to explain the damage that occurs in heart cells after a shock or stressful conditions (e.g., heart failure) is that the t-tubules within the heart cells will seal and remodel.
 In one study, 1% DMSO (but not 10% DMSO) was found to prevent this from occurring and this process was hence hypothesized to at least in part explain DMSO’s ability to protect heart cells from significant stressors.